ScottTunstall/WmsGfxSpriteEditor/README.md

 ---

 ## Saving Changes
 - Use `File > Save` to write your changes back to the ROM files.
+Zip your files back up, in the folder structure came in, then copy the zip to the MAME ROM directory.

 ---